Matthew Cox | Inside True Crime Podcast - Will Trump Go to Jail Is America Too Woke

 while Dateline NBC described Cox as a gifted forger and silver-tongued liar.

-Playboy magazine proclaimed his scam was real estate fraud.
+Playboy magazine proclaimed his scam was real estate fraud, and he was the best.

-Shark in the housing pool is Cox's exhilarating first-person account of his Stranger-than-Fiction story.
+Shark in the housing pool is Cox's exhilarating first-person account of his stranger-than-fiction story.

 Available now on Amazon and Audible.